zumaad/Analyzeyourtweets/README.md

 ## How does it do it?
-There are 5 main process to get from the tweets you see on screen (Analyzeyourtweets/tweet.png)
+There are 5 main process to get from the tweets you see on screen
+![Image of a tweet]
+(Analyzeyourtweets/tweet.png)